 What Do King Cobras Eat?

-King cobras eat snakes, lizards, and other small vertebrates, but only when food is scarce.
+King cobras mostly eat other snakes.
+They sometimes eat lizards and other small vertebrates when food is scarce.

 King cobras are carnivores, meaning they eat other animals as their primary source of food.
 While many snake species are pretty generalized, king cobras have adapted to live mostly on other snakes.
 Their primary source of food is snakes and some species will develop a taste for only one other kind of snake.

-Food scarcity will encourage other dietary patterns in king cobras—namely, a switch to vertebrates.
-On principle, king cobras aren’t known for eating vertebrates and prefer cold-blooded animals.
-Still, when food is scarce, they will shift their diets to include rodents, birds, and lizards.
+Food scarcity will encourage other dietary patterns in king cobras—namely, a shift to other small vertebrates.
+On principle, king cobras aren’t known for eating them and prefer snakes and lizards.
+Still, when food is scarce, they will shift their diets to include more rodents, birds, eggs, and other animals.

 A complete list of foods king cobras eat